 When you have a team this awesome, you can’t keep an entire blog to yourself.
 That’s why we’re starting choozlechat, a series of blog posts with contributions from Choozle thought-leaders across every team.
 Have an idea for a choozlechat?
 Email us!

-Kate Marshall, Marketing Coordinator at Choozle: We sometimes start these off with the most important questions.
+Megan Sullivan-Jenks, Director of Marketing at Choozle: We sometimes start these off with the most important questions.
 So, if you could eat one type of candy for the rest of your life, what would it be?

 Claire Nessler, Software Engineer at Choozle: I would have to say Snickers.
 One, because I get hangry and “You’re not you when your hungry”, and two, I love it!
 Honestly, I would be content eating it every day.

 MSJ: It’s true, you’re not you when you’re hungry!
 Now, onto the technical stuff — How would you describe Elasticsearch to someone who is unfamiliar with development and/or coding?

 CN: Elasticsearch is a tool often used to help in areas where there is a high amount of data querying.
 It is powered by an information retrieval library which is highly optimized for speed.
 When a user searches for third-party data segments in the Universal Data Catalog, their criteria is ranked based off of complex algorithms to give them the most accurate results.

 MSJ: Is Elasticsearch used in Choozle code?
 For what?